 10. CHANGE IN THE NATURE OF BUSINESS IF ANY

-During the period under review there has been no change in the natureof business.
+During the period under review there has been no change in the natureof business of the Company.

-There has been no material Change and Commitment affecting thefinancial position of the Companywhich have occurred between the end of the financialyear of the company to which the financial statements relate and the date of the report.
+Except the changes specifically described in this report there havebeen no material changes and commitments affecting the financial position of the Companywhich have occurred between the end of the financial year of the Company to which thefinancial statements relate and the date of the report.

 The Credit rating agency Infomerics Ratings had assigned thecredit rating IVR BB+/Positive Outlook (IVR Double B Plus with PositiveOutlook)' to the Company for its long term bank facilities.

 The Company's equity shares are listed with BSE Limited andNational Stock Exchange of India Limited.
-The annual listing fee for the year 2017-18 forthe both stock Exchanges has been paid.
+The annual listing fee for the financial year2022-23 for both the Stock Exchanges has been paid.

 The Company's properties including building plant and machinerystocks stores etc. have been adequately insured against major risks.